 The Wake \ Biography

-In search of a deal The Wake looked to Manchester.
-Although New Hormones had run out of money, New Order manager Rob Gretton found much to admire in early demos tapes and the Scan 45 single, and therefore in October The Wake entered Strawberry Studio in Stockport to record a seven-track mini album for Factory Records.
+In search of a label deal The Wake looked beyond Glasgow to Manchester.
+Although New Hormones had run out of money, New Order manager Rob Gretton found much to admire in early demo tapes and the Scan 45 single, and in October The Wake entered Strawberry Studio in Stockport to record a seven-track mini album for Factory Records.
 "I'd say Rob was thinking in terms of a single," recalls Caesar.
 "But we wanted to do something lengthier while we had the opportunity.
 Who knows what sound engineer Chris Nagle made of the four shy Scottish waifs with tuning and tempo problems, who displayed a bizarre mix of cluelessness and self-assurance.
 But his easy-going manner, super confident technical abilities and natural quiet creativity really helped us to get the feel we were aiming at, especially on tracks like The Old Men and Heartburn."

-Harmony was speedily released as FACT 60 in December, and in some respects represents the missing link between Postcard's fabled 'Sound of Young Scotland' and early Factory.
-A subsequent European pressing on Factory Benelux (FBN 29) also included a more experimental out-take, Chance.
+Harmony was speedily released as Fact 60 in December, and in some respects represents the missing link between Postcard's fabled 'Sound of Young Scotland' and early Factory.
+A subsequent European pressing on Factory Benelux (FBN 29) added a more experimental out-take, Chance.
 Harmony earned a five-star review from Dave McCullough in Sounds, who praised: "The first genuine record I can think of for months.
 Favour is, believe it or not, a hit single for Factory if they cared.
 If I played it to you and told you it was the new New Order 45 you'd almost certainly say at first how much they've improved...
 They are on that soaring pitch of optimism, somewhere between Transmission and Glittering Prize.
 When you hear it, you'll recognise it at once and move away from the recent, gorgeously indecent chart rubbish.
 This is awake."

 Along with a string of UK support dates with New Order during the early months of 1983, Harmony finally got The Wake noticed outside their Glasgow hometown.
-In May the band returned to Manchester to record a new single, cut at Revolution studio and featuring extended versions of Something Outside and dub-informed number Host.
-"We were alot more confident about what we were doing by that point," avers Caesar.
+In May the band returned to Manchester to record a new single, cut at Revolution studio and featuring extended versions of Something Outside and dub-informed workout Host.
+"We were alot more confident about what we were doing by that point," says Caesar.
 "More confident to the point that we thought it was quite the thing to play away for nearly eight minutes per song.
 This was a genuine belief in the notion of expanding the time limits of whatever sort of music we were making, rather than any obtuse desire to test the listener's patience."

 Bobby Gillespie was already dividing his time between The Wake and an embryonic version of Primal Scream, and was asked to leave the band shortly after the Peel recording.
-Within a year he would re-emerge on drums in the Jesus and Mary Chain, swapping one cult label (Factory) for another (Creation).
+Within a year he would re-emerge playing drums in the Jesus and Mary Chain, swapping one cult label (Factory) for another (Creation).
 His replacement on bass in The Wake was Alex 'Mac' MacPherson, who joined in August, with new single Something Outside appearing in October on Factory Benelux (FBN 24).
 At about this time the group also worked up a cover of Stevie Wonder's Living For the City in their live set.

-Two further non-album singles appeared on Factory: Of the Matter (FAC 113 in October 1985, on 7" only) and a swansong EP, Something That No-One Else Could Bring (FAC 178, November 1987).
+Two further non-album singles appeared on Factory: Of the Matter (Fac 113 in October 1985, on 7" only) and a swansong EP, Something That No-One Else Could Bring (Fac 178, November 1987).
 Featuring another short-stay bassist, John Rahim, the 12" EP was produced by John Leckie and marked a shift in sound towards shorter, more direct songs.
 "We thought we’d like to try something different," relates Caesar.
 "John was very orientated towards the Sixties and psychedelia, into phasing and backwards parts, and organs, which was fine by us as by then we wanted to get away from string synth sounds.
 Then a fight over the artwork made it clear that there wasn’t much of a future for us at Factory.
 We wanted something a bit cheap-looking, more post-punky, like The Fall.
 I discussed it with Alan Erasmus, who said we wanted something more Rugby League than Rugby Union.
 I had to go away and find out what that meant exactly."

-After another period of relative silence, Caesar and Carolyn returned in 1994 with a fourth studio album, Tidal Wave of Hype (Sarah 618).
+After another period of relative silence, Caesar and Carolyn returned in 1994 with their fourth album, Tidal Wave of Hype (Sarah 618).
 Guest musicians again included Moody and Drummond, as well as Duncan Cameron on bass and David McLean on additional keyboards.
 Around this time Caesar also played some live bass for the remaining Orchids after Moody left the band.
 However, after Sarah shut up shop in 1995 The Wake found no suitable outlet for new material, and elected to call it a day.

 In 2009 Caesar and Carolyn reformed The Wake to perform at A Factory Night (Again) at the Plan K venue in Brussels.
 Afterwards the revived group went on to play in London, Paris and New York, with Ronnie Borland and Chris Quinn of The Orchids guesting on bass and drums.
 Assisted by Ian Catt (St Etienne) and Duncan Cameron (Teenage Fanclub), the band then recorded a new album, A Light Far Out, released in May 2012.
 A vinyl version followed on the revived Factory Benelux imprint in 2013, along with an FBN edition of Harmony on CD.